-Here, 'g' and 'g.x' have the same recursive type, and likewise 'h' and 'h()' have the same recursive type.
+Here, 'q' and 'q.x' have the same recursive type, and likewise 'h' and 'h()' have the same recursive type.

 3.9 Specifying Members

 The members of an object type literal (section 3.8.3) are specified as a combination of property, call, construct, index, and method signatures.